 Overview

-A cyber-insurance readiness platform for small businesses: a guided snapshot, an AI interview across 56 baseline security safeguards, an evidence vault with AI review, and exportable reports — backed by a 206-row matrix of what nine carriers actually require.
+A cyber-insurance readiness platform for small businesses: a guided snapshot, an AI interview across 56 baseline security safeguards, an evidence vault with AI review, and exportable reports, all backed by a 206-row matrix of what nine carriers actually require.
 747 commits to a launch-ready state with a formal go decision, then paused with intent.

 Project Design